Şanlıurfa Province: Agriculture

 Şanlıurfa province is a major producer of cotton, wheat, and barley.
 Cotton production in particular increased dramatically after the GAP was initiated in 1995.
 The influx of irrigation availability meant that many farmers could switch from dry to irrigated agriculture, and cotton's high market value enticed a majority of farmers to start planting it.
 The province's annual cotton yield rose from 277,000 tons in 1995 to 708,602 tons in 2004.
 By 2021, the province produces 42% of all cotton in Turkey.
 As of 2008, the province also produced 11% of all dry legumes, 6.4% of barley, and 4% of wheat in the country.
 Other crops include red lentil, pistachio, grape, sesame, and various vegetables.
 In terms of animal husbandry, sheep and goats are the most important.
 As of 2015, about 32% of the province's workforce is employed in agriculture.
 However, the employment share of agriculture has been declining.
 Another problem is that excessive irrigation has caused increased soil salinity.

 Şanlıurfa province is among the leading producers of pistachios in Turkey.
 As of 2021, the province has 29.7 million pistachio trees and produced 38,576 tons of pistachios — about a third of the national total of 119,000 tons.
 However, most of the processing for the pistachios is done in Gaziantep instead.

 The province is also a major producer of several varieties of peppers.
 As of 2021, Şanlıurfa province produced 77,663 tons of capia peppers; 6,180 tons of sivri peppers; and 1,296 tons of bell peppers.

 Agriculture in Şanlıurfa province is dominated by large-scale landowners.
 Since the outbreak of the Syrian Civil War, an influx of Syrian refugees willing to work for cheap have changed the agricultural labor market here.
 Local seasonal farm workers, who demand higher wages, are unable to find work in the province and are increasingly temporarily migrating to other provinces for seasonal farm work.

 Dairy products

 Urfa cheese (Urfa peyniri) bears similarity to other cheeses in the region, such as Diyarbakır's örgü, Kahramanmaraş's Maraş-sıkma, or Gaziantep's Antep-sıkma.
 It is mostly made from sheep and goat milk.
 Most production is done in villages using traditional techniques and low-tech equipment and lacking hygienic standards or pasteurized milk; however, industrial-scale production has begun in recent decades.
 There is no single standardized method of production for Urfa cheese, so its qualities can vary.
-It is aged for anywhere between 3 to 7 months.
+It is aged for anywhere between 3 and 7 months.

 Another regional specialty is Urfa butter (Urfa yaği), a type of clarified butter made from sheep's milk.
 It is made in Urfa itself as well as in other towns in the province like Siverek, Viranşehir, Ceylanpınar, and Harran.